What to do when someone dies

 Choosing a funeral director

-When someone has died, you need to start thinking about which funeral director you'd like to use, as the person who has died will most commonly rest and be cared for at this funeral home.
+When someone has died, you need to start thinking about which funeral director you'd like to use.
 The chosen funeral director will collect your loved one from the place of death and bring them into their care.

 At Co-op Funeralcare, we can take care of your loved one, even before funeral arrangements have begun.
 We’ll prepare them for the funeral, keep them safe, and treat them with the utmost respect and care, either at one of our funeral homes or in a specialist mortuary.
 Your local funeral director can help you with anything from letting family and friends know about a death, to creating a truly personalised service most fitting to your loved one.